World View Enterprises: Key people

 World View was founded and incorporated in 2012 by a team of aerospace and life support veterans, including Biosphere 2 crew-members Jane Poynter and Taber MacCallum, Alan Stern, and former NASA astronaut Mark Kelly.
-Poynter and MacCallum later left World View and founded their own near-space-balloon-tourism company company Space Perspective in 2019.
+Poynter and MacCallum later left World View and founded their own near-space-balloon-tourism company Space Perspective in 2019.

-Ryan M Hartman, President and CEO, joined World View in February 2019.
-Prior to World View, Ryan served as President and Chief Executive Officer of Insitu (acquired by Boeing), a pioneer in the design, development and manufacturing of unmanned aircraft.
+Ryan M Hartman, president and CEO, joined World View in February 2019.
+Prior to World View, Hartman served as president and chief executive officer of Insitu (acquired by Boeing), a pioneer in the design, development and manufacturing of unmanned aircraft.

-Matteo Genna, SVP Remote Sensing, joined World View in August 2018.
-Prior to World View, Matteo served as Chief Technology Officer of Space Systems Loral (SSL), a leading provider of commercial satellites.
+Matteo Genna, SVP remote sensing, joined World View in August 2018.
+Prior to World View, Matteo served as chief technology officer of Space Systems Loral (SSL), a leading provider of commercial satellites.
+Genna departed World View May 2023.

-Dale Hipsh, President of Tourism and Exploration, joined World View in February 2022.
+Dale Hipsh, president of tourism and exploration, joined World View in February 2022.
 Dale has spent the last 35 years in the hospitality industry and crafting bespoke guest experiences across the globe for renowned hospitality brands as Hard Rock Hotels and The Ritz Carlton.
+Hipsh departed World View January 2023.

-Alan Stern, Chief Scientist, was appointed NASA's associate administrator for the Science Mission Directorate, essentially NASA's top-ranking official for science, in April 2007.
+Alan Stern, chief scientist, was appointed NASA's associate administrator for the Science Mission Directorate, essentially NASA's top-ranking official for science, in April 2007.
 In this position Stern directed a US$4.4 billion organization with 93 flight missions and a program of over 3,000 research grants.
 He is also the principal investigator of the New Horizons mission to Pluto and the chief scientist at Moon Express.